 Use Google Calendar with a screen reader

-Use the tips on this page to get the best Google Calendar experience with a screen reader.
+Use the tips on this page to get the best Google Calendar experience with a desktop screen reader.

-Screen readers & browsers that work best with Google Calendar
+Screen readers & browsers

-- Chrome with VoiceOver
+- Chrome with VoiceOver on Mac

-- Chromebooks with ChromeVox
+- Chrome with ChromeVox on Chromebooks

-- Firefox with JAWS or NVDA
+- Firefox with JAWS or NVDA on Windows

 Use the following settings so that Tab key navigation reaches all accessible parts of the calendar: